Champion0G/vibe-commerce-mock-ecom/README.md

 | GET | `/api/cart` | Get all cart items with product details + total |
 | DELETE | `/api/cart/:id` | Remove item from cart |
 | POST | `/api/checkout` | Checkout and generate receipt |
+🎨 UI/UX Design

+**Dark Gradient Theme:**
+- Beautiful purple-to-blue gradient background
+- Glassmorphism effects with backdrop blur
+- Smooth hover animations on all interactive elements
+- Modern card designs with gradient borders
+- Gradient text effects for headings

+**Interactive Elements:**
+- Product cards with lift effect on hover
+- Gradient buttons with scale animations
+- Smooth transitions throughout the app
+- Focus states on form inputs with glow effects
+- Responsive design for all screen sizes

 📸 Screenshots
 🏠 Homepage

-Displays product grid fetched from Fake Store API.
+Displays product grid with dark gradient theme and glassmorphism cards.
+Products are fetched from Fake Store API with beautiful hover effects.

 🛒 Cart

-Shows added products with quantities and total price.
+Shows added products with quantities and total price in a glassmorphic container.
 Users can remove items from the cart.
 Quantity automatically increments when the same product is added multiple times.

 💳 Checkout

-Modal view to review items, enter name/email, and confirm.
+Modern modal with dark gradient background, glassmorphism effects, and smooth animations.
+Review items, enter name/email, and confirm order.

 (Add screenshots once you take them — e.g., drag your screenshots into GitHub README or upload them to Imgur and paste URLs here.)